HSTS

 For more information¶

-For more information on HTTP Strict Transport Security, it is recommended to refer to the developer.mozilla.org documentation.
+For more information on HTTP Strict Transport Security, refer to the developer.mozilla.org documentation.